 If your child is ready to move on, you don't need to waste time on redundant or repetitive lessons.
 Students who study at home can read educational materials at a faster rate than their peers, giving them a head start in their education.
 This was first proposed by education theorist John Holt in the early 1970s, who argued that several years of homeschooling provided a better educational, psychological and moral foundation for young children.
 A study of 20,000 homeschooled children revealed that they scored better on tests than their peers in traditional schools.

-In another study, students studying at home on the SAT test scored about 67 points higher than the national average.
-Christopher Oosthuizen, CambriLearn student %26 Mensa member, says: “I like being taught how to think and not what to think.
+This was particularly evident in children who had been homeschooled up to the high school level.
+On the SAT test, students studying at home scored about 67 points higher than the national average.
+Christopher Oosthuizen, CambriLearn student & Mensa member, says: “I like being taught how to think and not what to think.
 Homeschooling gives you the freedom and flexibility to teach your child the way you want to teach.

 Therefore, there is no room for dissatisfaction with the way someone else teaches your child.”
 Homeschooling also offers a range of other advantages compared to traditional education.
 For example, it provides greater security for children as they don't have to travel to and from school each day.
 It also offers more flexibility in terms of when and how learning takes place, allowing students to structure their day according to their own needs and interests.
 Despite concerns about socialization, many homeschooling families enroll their children in sports centers or other activities, allowing them to engage with new friends and not just with same cohort.

 Finally, one of the benefits of homeschooling that people often forget is that you can stop homeschooling if it doesn't work for your family.
 Although different from “traditional homeschooling”, online homeschooling (through an online school) offers similar benefits with added flexibility.
 Families want the benefits of homeschooling, with the flexibility, academic benefits, efficiency and opportunities that it can offer.